savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 ---

 So for the past few months, I've been working on my Final Year Undergraduate project - "DeepSense: Deep Learning based Music Emotion Recognition".
-As the name suggests, the goal of the project is recognize emotions in music, using Deep Learning.
+As the name suggests, the goal of the project is to recognize emotions in music, using Deep Learning.
 For this purpose, we're (me, and my 2 project partners, who are not on GitHub), are using a stacked architecture of a Hybrid 1-Dimensional Convolutional Neural Network (CNN, ConvNet), and an Long-Short Term Memory (LSTM).
 We will call this as the *model*.
 The purpose of this post is to explain the [***Hybrid 1-Dimensional CNN***](#hybrid-1-dimensional-cnn), which is really just a ***small*** modification of 2-Dimensional CNN.
 A big advantage of
 CNNs is that they employ parameter sharing, and thus reduce the number of parameters by a great number.
 This also adds an inherent regularization effect.
 In case you are already familiar with 2-D and 1-D CNNs, feel free to click on the link and head over to Hybrid 1-Dimensional CNN section.